Waverley Artist Studios

 Artists in the studios benefit from:

-• A fully subsidised studio space for 12 months to develop new work.
+• A fully subsidised studio space for 12 months to develop new work; and

 • Paid professional development opportunities including workshops, artist's talks, public art projects and live art opportunities.